AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_bus.md

 to make a storage bus (or handful of storage busses) the *only* storage on a network, you can use it as a source or destination for item transfer. (see ["pipe subnet"](../example-setups/pipe-subnet.md))

-IMPORTANT NOTE: Big optimized inventories like drawers are fine, but big *un*optimized inventories with many slots, like colossal chests, are terrible for performance when used with storage busses.
+IMPORTANT NOTE: Big optimized inventories like drawers are fine, but big *unoptimized* inventories with many slots, like colossal chests, are terrible for performance when used with storage busses.

 They are [cable subparts](../ae2-mechanics/cable-subparts.md).

 ## Filtering

-By default the bus will store everything.
+By default, the bus will store everything.
 Items inserted into its filter slots will act as a whitelist, only allowing those specific items to be stored.

-Items and fluids can be dragged into the slots from JEI/REI even if you don't actually have any of that item.
+Items and fluids can be dragged into the slots from JEI/REI, even if you don't actually have any of that item.

 Right-click with a fluid container (like a bucket or fluid tank) to set that fluid as a filter instead of the bucket or tank item.